artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** ``levelOfDescription``

-**DACS Rule** Select a level of description from the drop-down menu.
+**DACS Rule**: Select a level of description from the drop-down menu.
 Follow any relevant local or institutional guidelines in selecting the proper level of description.
 See DACS (2013) Chapter 1 for further guidance.

 **EAD**